viennadatasciencegroup/data4good-wahlbeobachtung19/README.md

     │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    │                         generated with `pip freeze > requirements.txt`.
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported │
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported.
+    │
     ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes src a Python module.
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts to download or generate data.
+    │   │   └── make_dataset.py
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── features       <- Scripts to turn raw data into features for modeling.
+    │   │   └── build_features.py
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions.
     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations.
+    │       └── visualize.py
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org